xuanlongma-lab/test4.github.io/content/authors/HuiliChen/_index.md

 ---
 # Display name
-title: Xiaoyu Zhu
+title: Huili Chen

 # Username (this should match the folder name)
 authors:
-  - Xiaoyu Zhu
+  - Huili Chen

 # Is this the primary user of the site?
 superuser: false